ConnorGuard/theLawStoreTechTest/README.md

 * [Mock Data](#Data)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project is a fullstack job finding web application, for the law store developer test.

 ## Technologies
 Project is created with: